MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/get-help-with-domains/domain-registrar-setup-limitations.md

 ## Create DNS records at IONOS for Microsoft

 IONOS doesn't allow a domain to have both an MX record and a top-level Autodiscover CNAME record.
 This limits the ways in which you can configure Exchange Online for Microsoft.
-There is a workaround, but we recommend employing it only if you already have experience with creating subdomains at IONOS.
+There's a workaround, but we recommend employing it only if you already have experience with creating subdomains at IONOS.

 If despite this service limitation you choose to manage your own Microsoft DNS records at IONOS, follow the steps in this article to verify your domain and to set up DNS records for email, Skype for Business Online, and so on.

-1&1 IONOS requires a workaround so that you can use an MX record together with the CNAME records required for Microsoft email services.
+IONOS requires a workaround so that you can use an MX record together with the CNAME records required for Microsoft email services.
 This workaround requires you to create a set of subdomains at IONOS, and to assign them to CNAME records.

 > [!NOTE]
 > Make sure that you have at least two available subdomains before starting this procedure.
 We recommend this solution only if you already have experience with creating subdomains at IONOS.